-Novarad is also participating in the move to eliminate CD usage with its cloud-based image-sharing solution CryptoChart.
+We at Novarad are also participating in the move to eliminate CD usage with a cloud-based image and data sharing solution (CryptoChart).
 Our HIPAA-compliant solution uses a small, networked router and a compact QR code printer.
 Viewing health images requires a single, time-sensitive QR code.

 CryptoChart can be set up in minutes and requires no specialized training to use.
 If you think your workflow could benefit from QR codes instead of CD-burning, we'd encourage you to give it a try.
 (If you don't like it after the first month of use, you'll get your money back.)

 Ultimately, although CDs have a long and storied history in medicine, we think it's time for them to take a backseat to the technology of today.
 The important thing is to progress and make things easier for patients and providers alike!